hoangduytran/blender-manual/manual/editors/uv/introduction.rst

    See :doc:`/editors/image/image_settings`.

 Image Pin
-   Todo.
+   When enabled the current image remains visible regardless of the object selection.

+   This can be useful to enable when an image is used as a reference.

 Active UV Loop Layer
    Select which UV map to use.

 Viewport Gizmos
    Selectively show or hide specific gizmo controls that are displayed in the 2D viewport.
    All gizmos can be hidden or shown at once with the toggle next to the pop-over arrow.

    Navigate
       Enable/disable the gizmos used to pan or zoom the 2D viewport,